MioYiSama/mioyi-blog/content/blog/my-server.md

 }
 ```

+> \[!NOTE]
+> SeaweedFS is mainly designed for distributed storage + a massive amount of small files, so it is very aggressive in volume creation, creating a lot of concurrent writes and disaster recovery replicas.
+This is very tight for personal servers with small hard drives.
+Configuring it with `-defaultReplication=000 -volumeSizeLimitMB=1024` can solve the space crunch to some extent.
+However, don't create too many buckets, because one bucket corresponds to one collection, and SeaweedFS will pre-allocate capacity.

-### Authentication
+### Identity Authentication

-Casdoor offers an excellent user experience (at least better than Keycloak and Authentik) and includes Chinese support.
-After configuring single sign‑on, you can automatically log into all the apps you’ve deployed.
-The detailed configuration is extensive, so it’s omitted here.
+Casdoor's UX (User Experience) is very good (at least better than Keycloak and Authentik), and it also has Chinese support.
+After configuring Single Sign-On (SSO), you can automatically log in to all the apps you deploy.
+The specific configuration is quite extensive, so it is omitted here.